-- ☐ TOEFL examination score report is required of all international applicants and all applicants whose primary language is not English.
-A minimum score of 600 (paper-based), 250 (computer-based), or 100 (Internet-based) is required. - ☐ Applicants with higher education from international schools must have earned last 30 credits of higher education coursework taken at a U.S. regionally accredited institution.
+- TOEFL examination score report is required of all international applicants and all applicants whose primary language is not English.
+A minimum score of 600 (paper-based), or 100 (internet-based) is required. - Applicants with higher education from international schools must have earned the last 30 credits of higher education coursework at a U.S. regionally accredited institution.